By Steven Meier

 Torn Meniscus Repair Surgery

-If conservative, non-surgical treatments have been tried, and are not effective at alleviating symptoms, the orthopedic surgeon might recommend arthroscopic surgery to treat a torn meniscus.
-Arthroscopic knee surgery is a very commonly performed procedure, and it is also one of the specialties of Steven Meier, MD, Director of Meier Orthopedic Sports Medicine.
+If conservative, non-surgical treatments have been tried, and are not effective at alleviating symptoms, the orthopedic surgeon might recommend arthroscopic meniscus repair to treat a torn meniscus.
+Arthroscopic knee surgery is a very commonly performed procedure, and it is also one of the specialties of Steven Meier, MD, Director of Meier Orthopedic Sports and Regenerative Medicine.

-During the procedure, Dr. Meier makes two small incisions and inserts a mini camera (arthroscope) into one and surgical tools into the other.
+During meniscus repair, Dr. Meier makes two small incisions and inserts a mini camera (arthroscope) into one and surgical tools into the other.
 This allows the surgeon to visualize the joint and make the necessary repairs without a huge opening that would most likely lead to a more lengthy recovery.

 Prognosis for Recovery

 Meniscal tears are very common knee injuries.
-With proper treatment, proper diagnosis, and proper rehabilitation, most patients can return to their pre-injury abilities within a period of several weeks or months depending on the severity of the tear and their commitment to the rehabilitation process.
+With proper treatment, proper diagnosis, and proper rehabilitation, most patients can return to their pre-injury abilities within a period of several weeks or months depending on the severity of the tear and their commitment to meniscus rehabilitation in Beverly Hills. medlineplus.gov goes into detail about meniscus repair aftercare.

 Dr. Meier and his team employ state-of-the-art, minimally invasive, surgical techniques to treat tears of the meniscus.
-If you want your knee surgery to be performed by one of the best arthroscopic surgeons in the country, contact our orthopedic surgeons in Beverly Hills today at (310) 777-7845 or fill out the contact form on our website.
+If you require meniscus repair surgery in Beverly Hills and want your knee surgery to be performed by one of the best arthroscopic surgeons in the country, contact our orthopedic surgeons in Beverly Hills today at (310) 777-7845 or fill out the contact form on our website.